vishal-keshav/fast_prototype/README.md

         Mobilenetv1 training with imagenet data will be reported soon.

         If some feature is not working, kindly let me know.
+        An advanced version of this framework is available.
+You can request that by writing a mail to "vishal.keshav.1993@gmail.com"
 ```

 # A more systematic approach to prototype research ideas